APogue/APogue.github.io/projects/codebook.md

   How students frame the incident’s meaning, goals, or implications; captures strategic narrative rather than emotional tone → `rights-based`, `safety/security_threat`, `policy_violation`, `escalatory`, `mobilizing`, `financial_fairness`, `combination`, `none`, `n/a`
   - `rights-based` → Frames the issue around legally or morally protected rights and freedoms e.g. “First-Amendment right…”, “civil liberties”, "academic freedom"
-  - `safety/security_threat` → Emphasizes feeling unsafe, either due to discriminatory harassment or physical danger
   - `oversight_failure` → States explicitly that incident occurred as a result of administrative indifference or unwarranted police escalation
-  - `escalatory` → Signals heightened confrontation or calls for stronger action e.g. “We will occupy…”, “no peace until…”
-  - `mobilizing` → Explicit calls to collective action or protest e.g. “Join us at…”, “walkout tomorrow at 12 PM”
   - `policy_violation` → Cites established university rules or administrative guidance in defense of student involvement in an incident
   - `financial_fairness` → Cites tuition/cost or resource-allocation arguments (“we pay fees for…”) as basis for certain behaviors, positions, or grievances with another party
   - `combination` → Combination reflects a multi-component narrative from one group or a multi-perspective narrative that characterizes multiple groups on the same or opposing sides of the incident